connexcs/docs/docs/customer-portal/cp-data-management.md

 # Database

 The **Database** allows you to create custom persistent data storage.
-A datastore can be specific to a single customer or global (used with any customer).

 You can use **Database** for activities like checking list of numbers, caching external lookups, or creating stateful applications that provide users a set number of free minutes per month.